tylerthomasallen/docs/README.md

     - Tabbed sections `*title*`, `code`, `*title*`, `code`

 - #### Images
     - Content pages are kept in the `img/pages`
     - Example images used in ingredients are kept in the `img/ingredients`

 - #### Includes
-    - For reusable snippet, use the format `{! path/file_name_here.md !}`
+    - For reusable snippet, use the format `{! path/file_name_here.md !}` where the base path begins at the includes directory.
-    - Content snippets should be placed in the `ingredients` subdirectory
+    - Content snippets should be placed in the `ingredients` subdirectory.
+(E.g. `{! ingredients/content_snippet.md !}`)
     - Frequently updated content/code should be kept within the `includes`

 ## Additional